 Why is this the best brownie recipe ever?
 Simple.
-It is an easy brownie recipe for basic, fudgy and deliciously chocolatey brownies.
-Brownies from scratch are easy… after you find the right recipe.
+It is an easy recipe for basic, fudgy and deliciously chocolate brownies.
+Homemade brownies are easy… after you find the right recipe.

 While cooking is more of an art form, baking is chemistry.
 I’m a not a chemist, so I generally need to start off with a base recipe for brownies and other baked goods.
 When doing my research, I came across some pretty interesting recipes.